The urinary tract includes the:

 Children over 2 with a kidney infection may have:

 To get a urine sample from younger children and infants, doctors insert a soft thin tube (catheter) through their urethra.
-The urine sample is sent to a lab to see if any bacteria are present and, if so, what antibiotic will kill the bacteria.
+The urine sample is sent to a lab to see if any white blood cells and bacteria are in the urine.
+The urine will also be sent for culture to identify the type of bacteria and what antibiotic will kill them.

 Sometimes your doctor will do tests to look for a birth defect in your child's urinary tract.
 Doctors usually do such tests if your child is under 3 years.
 They may also do such tests if your child is older and has had several UTIs or was very sick.

-The first test is usually ultrasound.
-If there is a problem with the urinary tract, doctors may do a test called voiding cystourethrography, which looks at the connections between the bladder and kidneys.
+The first test is usually ultrasound Ultrasonography Ultrasonography is a safe imaging test that uses sound waves to create a moving picture of the insides of your body.
+Ultrasonography doesn't use radiation (x-rays).
+Ultrasonography is also called... read more .
+If there is a problem with the urinary tract, doctors may do a test called voiding cystourethrography Cystography and cystourethrography There are a variety of tests that can be used in the evaluation of a suspected kidney or urinary tract disorder.
+(See also Overview of the Urinary Tract.)
+X-rays are usually not helpful in evaluating... read more , which looks at the connections between the bladder and kidneys.
 Doctors pass a catheter through your baby's urethra into the bladder, just as if collecting urine.
 A special liquid that shows up on x-rays is then placed into the bladder through the catheter, and x-rays are taken before and after your child urinates.

 Some ways to help prevent UTIs include:

 Have girls wipe from front to back after using the toilet to avoid getting bacteria in the urethra

 Don't give children bubble baths, which may make it easier for bacteria to enter the urethra